LoganSound/CopterFeeder/README.md

 Credentials can also be specified using command line options (see below).
 Command line options take precedence over environtment settings.
-Note that Userid/Password specified on the commandline will able to be seen by others using "ps -ef"
+Note that Userid/Password specified on the commandline will be able to be seen by others using "ps -ef"

 Make the main script executable